-- Proceedings that are considered to be an abuse of process.
+- that are considered to be an abuse of process.

-2. The Plaintiff Has Failed to Disclose a Reasonable Cause of Action
+2. The Plaintiff Hasn’t Disclosed a Reasonable Cause of Action

-Once again, the court must be satisfied that the plaintiff’s claim is so obviously flawed that it cannot possibly succeed.
+Here, the court must be satisfied that the plaintiff’s claim is so obviously flawed that it cannot possibly succeed.
 It is not enough that the plaintiff has drafted a claim poorly.
-Rather, a court is likely to grant the plaintiff leave to amend their claim in these circumstances.
-Similarly, a court will not dismiss a plaintiff’s claim that has ‘gaps’ if appropriate discovery in the later stages of court proceedings can fill those gaps.
+Similarly, a court will not dismiss a plaintiff’s claim that has ‘gaps’ if the discovery of evidence in the later stages of court proceedings can fill those gaps.

-3. The Plaintiff’s Proceedings Are Considered To Be an Abuse of Process
+3. The Plaintiff’s Proceedings Are an Abuse of Process

-- Re-litigating issues which have been previously determined;
+- taking matters to court that have been previously determined; or

 When Can a Pleading Be Struck Out?

-An application to strike out a pleading is not based on the merits of a party’s case, but rather on the form of the pleading.
+An application to strike out a pleading is not based on the merits of a party’s case, but on the form of the pleading.
 For that reason, it is unlikely that a court will dismiss proceedings in their entirety.
 Rather, the particular pleading, or part thereof, is struck out.
-In most circumstances, the court will grant leave to amend the deficient pleading.
-The courts have the power to strike out either the whole or any part of a pleading in particular circumstances.
+There a number of reasons why a pleading might be dismissed:

-1. The Pleading Fails to Disclose a Reasonable Cause of Action or Defence
+1. It Fails to Disclose a Reasonable Cause of Action or Defence

 If a party can prove all of their allegations of fact, but those facts do not establish the essential criteria for a particular cause of action or defence, the court will strike out the pleading.

-2. The Pleading is Likely to Cause Prejudice, Delay or Embarrassment
+2. It is Likely to Cause Prejudice, Delay or Embarrassment

-The court will strike out pleadings or parts of pleadings if the opposing party cannot adequately respond to them because they contain imprecise or vague allegations.
+The court will strike out pleadings if the opposing party cannot adequately respond to them because they contain imprecise or vague allegations.
 Pleadings that contain allegations which the court considers to be unnecessary, irrelevant or indecent will also be struck out.

-3. The Pleading is Considered To Be an Abuse of the Court Process
+3. It is Considered To Be an Abuse of the Court Process

-It is considered a good practice to give the opposing party an opportunity to amend their deficient pleading before applying to the court to strike out a pleading.
-This notice can have an impact on any question of costs that are raised with any subsequent applications.
+It is considered good practice to give the opposing party an opportunity to amend their deficient pleading before applying to the court to strike out a pleading.
+However, as discussed above, if a pleading is likely to be an abuse of the court process, it will be struck out.